deadly-cat/literepo/README.md

 Cursor cursor = getContentResolver().query(uri, projection, null, null, null);
 ```

 UriQuery.SqlValue used to tell builder what this value is a plain sql.
-Also you can use UriQuery.raw(String sql) method for plain sql queries.
+Also you can use UriQuery.raw(String sql, Object... args) method for plain sql queries.

 And in the sql it look like this:
 ```sql